Does Oatly Group (OTLY) Pay a Dividend? (2026)

 Does Oatly Group (OTLY) pay a dividend?

-Oatly Group (OTLY) currently returns little or nothing as a dividend.
+No. There is no dividend on OTLY in our data and the yield is 0%.
 Reading a turnaround consumer brand like Oatly means watching the trajectory of profitability more than a simple P/E, since the company is not consistently net-profitable.
 The constructive signals are rising gross margin, the first full year of positive adjusted EBITDA, and slow but positive volume growth; the cautionary signals are the still-large net loss, a heavy debt load relative to a modest cash balance, and the gap between adjusted EBITDA and actual net results.
 Because the cash runway and financing terms matter to whether the turnaround completes, the balance sheet deserves as much attention as the income statement.

 The bottom line on the OTLY dividend